Oak Beams in Gardens and Landscaping

 Porches and garden rooms are a more personal structure which are usually built for private use.
-The wood is used not only to keep the structures up but also for sills and frames of the garden room.
-Garden rooms can either be built onto your home like a conservatory or be a standalone structure in your garden.
+The wood is used not only to keep the structures up but also for sills and frames of the room.
+Garden rooms can either be built onto your home like a conservatory or be a standalone structure.

 Constructional Oak Beams

 Although garden structures for public landscapes and garden retreats can be spectacular, the main use for beams is in construction.
 Both Air dried and Green Oak beams are ideal for trusses and purlins which are designed to support the roofs of many buildings and you often find pillars, posts and cross beams in older buildings.

 Fully Oak framed buildings are also increasing in popularity and oak garages are at the forefront of this rise.
 The garages are crafted using traditional methods and timber is used for the roof boarding, battens and shingles where required, as well as cladding and partitions between the bays.